humberto-trujillo/IMU_GestureClassifier/README.md

 <img src="Images/ProcessingScript.png" width="450" height="350">

 This script listens for incoming serial data coming from the device, formats the data and send it to the GRT UI using OSC protocol to start recording samples.
 To record a new sample go to the data manager tab and press record, press the button again to stop recording.
 Once the recording session is fisnished we have to save all the samples to a file, to do it just name the dataset and press save it with a .grt extension.

+### Training
+One the training data file it's time to actually train a model.
+Download and compile the Badminton Shot Classifier c++ project and run DTWTrain.cpp source file passing the training data file as an execution argument.
+This will create a DTWModel file we will need later.

+### Use in Unity
+First we will to compile the project as a DLL in order to be used within Unity.
+Import the DLL file into a Unity Project.